Cloud Computing

 • Salesforce, a pioneer in the SaaS industry, offers customer relationship management (CRM) software that helps businesses manage sales, customer service, and marketing activities.
 Salesforce’s cloud-based platform allows users to access their data from anywhere, making it an essential tool for modern businesses.

-• Slack is a popular team collaboration and communication platform.
+• Slack is a famous team collaboration and communication platform.
 It provides a centralised location for teams to share messages, files, and documents.
 With Slack’s SaaS model, users can access their conversations from any device, streamlining communication and promoting productivity.

 Benefits of cloud computing